Guide to Warehouse Labelling

 Magnetic tape or markers are reusable labels that can be customized and moved easily.
 The user places the tape in the desired location and writes directly on it with a wet wipe marker.
 Information can be changed by simply wiping it off with a damp cloth.

 Self-adhesive labels/markers are placed directly on the desired location (e.g., beam).
 They are often durable and resistant to peeling/tearing but can be challenging to remove.
-An example includes a self-adhesive ticket pouch.
+An example includes a self-adhesive stock identity slider.

 These labels are found on the floor and provide information about the given areas.
-Floor markers denote location, guide traffic, warn against hazards, divide spaces, etc. Floor marker examples can be found here.
+Floor markers denote location, guide traffic, warn against hazards, divide spaces, etc. An example of a floor marker is the Floor Marking Tape for Lanes and Stairs.
+Other examples can be found here.

 Labels can comes in many materials.
 We offer a wide variety of materials for hard-wearing code labels in a warehouse.
 These include: